The Punisher (2004 film): Production

-Marvel Studios began development for a new Punisher film as early as 1997.
+Marvel Films began development for a new Punisher film as early as 1997.
 In 2000, Marvel made a long-term agreement with Artisan Entertainment to turn 15 of their characters into films and television shows, among them The Punisher with Gale Anne Hurd to produce.
 The Punisher marked Marvel's first major independent release as an equity owner, whereby it contributes characters and creative support to lower-budget pics in exchange for a financial stake in the negative cost.
 Screenwriter Jonathan Hensleigh signed on in April 2002, and The Punisher also became his directing debut.
 The story and plot were mainly based on two Punisher comic book stories, Welcome Back, Frank and The Punisher: Year One.
-Hensleigh explained he had to excise much of the influence from Welcome Back, Frank as it would have likely been a four-hour-long film.
+Hensleigh explained he had to excise much of the influence from Welcome Back, Frank, as it would have likely been a four-hour-long film.

-Before filming began, Hensleigh was not given the budget he wanted or needed from the studio, Hensleigh knew that most action pictures get a budget of around $64 million.
+Before filming began, Hensleigh was not given the budget he wanted or needed from the studio.
+Hensleigh knew that most action pictures get a budget of around $64 million.
 He was only given $33 million, with only $15.5 million going towards the shooting budget and post-production for the film, with only 52 days to shoot, which is half the time allocated for most action pictures.
-Most of Hensleigh's original script had to be edited and re-written many times due to budget issues.
+Most of Hensleigh's original script had to be edited and rewritten many times due to budget issues.
 According to the DVD commentary, the first scene in the film would have been a battle set in Kuwait during the Gulf War, but they were unable to film this scene as a result of the budget cuts.